sunlaud/java-reasonable-start-app-archetype/README.md

 ## Maven archetype with various opinionated best-practices enforced

-Intended for generation Maven project skeleton for generic Java project.
+Intended for generation Maven project skeleton for generic Java project with some batteries included.

-### Includes
+### Included batteries

+* ##### Code style:
+    * a reasonable non-obtrusive checkstyle config (mostly Sun coding conventions with some tweaks)
+    * code style config for IDE(s) set up to comply with checkstyle rules (as of now only for IntelliJ IDEA)

+* ##### Maven best practices enforced:
     * ban duplicate dependencies
-* ensure same transitive dependency version is used by all dependencies
+    * ensure same transitive dependency version is used by all dependencies (dependency convergence)
     * ensure that every transitive dependency got version not lower that it specified in dependency pom
     * ban unused dependencies and used undeclared dependencies
+    * compiler plugin configured to fail on warnings
+    * detect JDK internal API usages (via jdeps utility) and fail build if any found

+* ##### Other Maven goodies:
+    * versions plugin configred to exclude alpha-, beta- and other non-release versions when checking for updates
-* check for dependencies and plugin updates when built (excluding alpha-, beta- and other non-release versions)
+    * check for dependencies and plugin updates when built (a bit controversial but easy to turn off)
-* show JVM internal API usages (via jdeps utility)
-* maven compiler configured to fail on warnings
-* configured tagging for release
+    * configured tagging for release plugin

+* ##### Misc:
     * basic .gitignore with some frequent ignores

 ### Howto